IhwanID/CryptoList/README.md

 - [x] Display news related to the currency selected upon tapping a cell
 - [x] Show live price updates using Web Socket
 - [x] Pull to refresh from the Toplist
-- [x] Show the correct ticker color
+- [x] Show the correct ticker color (green when the price increases and red for the opposite)
 - [x] Handle network errors

 ## Solution:
 - Using URLSession for load data coin and news
 - Using URLSessionWebSocketTask for load live price updates from Websocket
-- No Third Party Library or Dependency Manager needed right now

-## What else could be done with more time:
-- Proper Unit Testing & Good Code Coverage (in research)
+## TODO:
 - Unit Testing for WebSocket layer (in research)
 - Generic in Unit Testing (Reusable Testing)
-- Modularize Networking Layer to Static Framework (Agnostic Target)
-- Refactor to VIP Clean Swift Architecture

 ## How to install :
-- Make sure you have Xcode 13.2.1
+- Make sure you have Xcode 13.2.1 or above
 - Open CryptoList.xcodeproj
 - Run unit testing using `cmd + U`
 - Run project to simulator or real device using `cmd + R`